Nuke (Marvel Comics): First appearance

 Nuke resurfaces employed by Generalissimo Felix Guillermo Carridad of Tierra Verde to destroy a rebel base.
-Carridad is impressed with his skills, and he enjoys using Nuke periodically as a superhuman iconic symbol.
-Following an operation in Nicaragua, the Kingpin hires Nuke through a corrupt general and sends him to kill Daredevil.
+Following an operation in Nicaragua, the Kingpin hires Nuke and sends him to kill Daredevil.
 Nuke launches an attack on Hell's Kitchen, but is defeated by Daredevil.
 Enraged at a Daily Bugle article reporting on his mass murder in Hell's Kitchen, he escapes his handlers, intending to destroy the Daily Bugle building.
 He is intercepted by Captain America and shot by a military chopper.
 He faints from the wound and is presumed dead by the general public.
-Nuke was taken into custody by the government, still controlled by the Tierra Verde enclave.

 Wolverine: Origins – The Death of Wolverine

 In the series Wolverine: Origins, following Wolverine's full memories regained, and embarking on a mission to take care of loose ends, the U.S. government dispatches Nuke to hunt Wolverine down.
-Though Wolverine dispatches Nuke, it is revealed that Nuke's enhanced physiology has further mutated, giving him cybernetic limbs, bones and skull, and the ability to survive the most gruesome injuries, but has left him devoid of any personality or conscience.
-When Wolverine tries to kill him, Captain America intervenes, believing that Nuke is a failed subject of the Super Soldier Program.
-Wolverine asks the telepath Emma Frost to restore Nuke's broken mind, saying that he'll euthanize Nuke if he determines this is not possible.
+Though Wolverine dispatches Nuke, it is revealed that Nuke's enhanced physiology has left him devoid of any personality or conscience.
+Wolverine asks Emma Frost to restore Nuke's broken mind, saying that he will euthanize Nuke if he cannot be healed.

-During Norman Osborn's tenure as the head of the American peace-keeping organization H.A.M.M.E.R., the character uses the "Scourge" alias and added to the Thunderbolts, and is demoted from the position of team leader.
+During Norman Osborn's tenure as the head of H.A.M.M.E.R., Nuke uses the "Scourge" alias and joins the Thunderbolts.
 During Osborn's final confrontation, he sustains injuries that render him comatose.

 Simpson is allied with the Iron Nail, attacking individuals in Europe that he perceives as enemies of America, until he is stopped by Captain America.
 He is caught in an explosion and presumed dead.
 Nuke later appears alive with a shaved head in the Death of Wolverine mini-series.
 He is seen working for Madame Hydra and hunting Wolverine as part of her bounty.
-While at a bar in British Columbia, Wolverine's adamantium skull headbutts Nuke to spread the word that he spared him while also getting the information on who placed the bounty on him.